Chigwell

 Probably the 'military' presence was because Romford Flying Club were also busy training Civil Air Guard recruits and in early 1939 had twelve aircraft in operation.

+This photo of the Bristol Bombay is from Essex and its Race for the Skies 1900-1939 by Graham Smith.
 As an aside it appears that early in 1939, on the 4th of February the prototype Bristol Bombay K3583 made a forced landing at CHIGWELL.
 The undercarriage collapsed when it attempted to take-off resulting in it being written off .
-Nothing can be proved of course, but the most probable cause of the undercarriage collapsing was the result of a heavy landing when it made the forced landing and an indequate engineering inspection.
+Nothing can be proven of course, but I suspect that the most probable cause of the undercarriage collapsing was the result of a heavy landing when it made the forced landing and an indequate engineering inspection.

 It is said that when war with Germany was declared this aerodrome soon lapsed into disuse.
 However, Alan Simpson has discovered another aspect - in early 1939 Ilford Borough Council were intent on building a new school on part of the site, thereby rendering it untenable as an airfield.
 And, as he says: "By early 1939. members of Romford Flying Club and Midland Bank Flying Club must have sensed their future at Chigwell was uncertain."